Hyundai Mighty

+History

 Manufactured from 1987 with the first cars going to Asia, other European and American countries which saw import or manufacture of the Mighty included Europe, Mid-east, Africa, and South America.
 Korea was another market until early 1987.
-In many markets the Mighty was very expensive and was replaced by the Hyundai Truck when that model became available in 1987 to 1997.
-In North America the Mighty was known as the Bering LD.
+In many markets, the Mighty was very expensive and was replaced by the Hyundai Truck when that model became available in 1987 to 1997.
+In North America, the Mighty was known as the Bering LD.

 The overseas was another important market for the Mighty - to the extent that it was manufactured there from the 1980s using many local components.
 In Europe, Mid-East, Africa, South America, its principal competitors are Kia Titan, Kia Trade, Kia Frontier.